DOSull/Spatial-Data-Science/labs/mini-project/README.md

 + [Landlides in Waitotara](landslides)
 + [Distribution of _tradescantia fluminensis_](tradescantia)

-## General datasets
+## Other datasets
-Some other general datasets that may be of use, regardless of topic:
+Some other general datasets that may be of use, depending on your topic:

-+
+### Aotearoa New Zealand datasets

+### US datasets